alessiodesogus/alessiodesogus.github.io/youniverse.md

 {% include popular.html %}

-We can see that the ratio of the popularity score of mental health is higher than the other two topics.
+We can see that the ratio of the popularity score of mental health is higher than the other two topics as well.

 Thus, we can conclude that **mental health indeed is a trend compared to other representative topics**.